Supporting Reference 2: User Guide

 4. Continue normally with Start Batch.

 Recovery source: data/multiset_session.json (or latest backup snapshot if present).
+Restore checks now validate files in both incoming and staged paths.

 Add-set stability hardening: background AI subject generation now runs single-flight per selection (prevents overlapping workers while building many sets), and unexpected add-set callback failures are written to data/crash_runtime.log.